-Given that June is recognized as Alzheimer’s Awareness Month, our Topeka caregivers and Alzheimer’s care professionals wanted to help you distinguish between some of the typical attributes of growing older, for example minor lapse of memory, and those that may indicate the chance of Alzheimer’s disease or another type of dementia.
+Given that June is recognized as Alzheimer’s Awareness Month, our professional experts in dementia care in Topeka wanted to help you distinguish between some of the typical attributes of growing older, for example minor lapse of memory, and those that may indicate the chance of Alzheimer’s disease or another type of dementia.

 First, it’s important to remember that Alzheimer’s disease is not a normal part of growing older.
 It is a disease that progressively triggers cognitive decline, affecting reasoning and judgment, thinking and memory.
 Its hallmark symptoms could include any or all of the following, in differing levels of intensity: